-Squaw/Alpine Express runs continuously between the base area of Squaw Valley & Alpine Meadows.
-Shuttles start running at 8:30am daily and pick up every 20-30 minutes.
-More frequent on weekends/holidays.
-Please arrive 30 minutes prior to final departure.
+The Squaw Alpine Express runs continuously between the base area of Squaw Valley & Alpine Meadows when both resorts are open for operations, weather and traffic permitting.
+The Squaw Alpine Express runs more frequently on weekends and holidays.
+Please arrive 30 minutes prior to the final departure.

-- Leaves Village South Road in front of Squaw Valley Member’s Locker Room 8:30am
+- First shuttle leaves the Squaw Valley Member’s Locker Room at 8:30am

 - In the interest of safety, children 12 years & under may not ride the Squaw/Alpine Express alone.
-Children must be accompanied by a parent, legal guardian or other responsible rider who is at least 13 years old.
+Children must be accompanied by a parent, legal guardian or other responsible rider.

-SnoVentures Shuttle runs continuously between The Village at Squaw Valley (Member's Locker Room) and SnoVentures Activity Zone.
-Runs daily.
+SnoVentures Shuttle runs continuously between Member's Locker Room and SnoVentures Activity Zone.

 - Operates 9am-4:15pm daily